dimajix/dcfw/README.md

 ## What is DCFW?

 The Docker Container Firewall is a small Python application, which injects firewall rules into Docker containers.
-It's the poor man's alternative to Kubernetes service meshes.
+It's the poor man's alternative to service meshes in Kubernetes clusters.

 ## What Problem does DCFW solve?